 NDSU remains committed to the humane care and use of animals in conducting important research that results in solutions to the complex problems of our day including food production systems, food security, the health of our human populations, and sustainable societal infrastructure.

 Questions?
 Contact the IACUC Office, firstname.lastname@example.org or by phone at 701.231.8114.

 New Protocol submission may now be submitted via the Novelution Institutional Animal Care and Use (IACUC) Module.

-NOTICE - Beginning August 1st, new submissions must be submitted in the Novelution IACUC module.
+NOTICE - New protocol submissions must be submitted in the Novelution IACUC module.

 - CITI Integration - Novelution automatically integrates with the CITI program to verify completion of IACUC training.
 To ensure accurate reporting of your completed training, verify that the email address listed in your Novelution profile, and the email address in your CITI Profile match.
 Your Novelution profile uses the email set by the University System, anc can be found by clicking on 'Profile & Settings" > Edit User Profile.
 For most faculty, staff and students, this will be your email@example.com; however, if you have another affilation within the NDUS system (e.g. you are a student at another institution), the domain may be the institution at which you are a student OR @ndus.edu.